edwardcrompton/peaks/README.md

 Current progress
 ----------------
+Chrome on Android shows the browser toolbar and greys out the form controls when in aeroplane mode.
+Find out why.

+Prettify the form controls.

 Now using the library https://github.com/chrisveness/geodesy as a git submodule.
 Hopefully this increases the accuracy of the bearings.
 Test with OS coordinates.